Accidents and incidents involving the V-22 Osprey: August 2023

+November 2023

+A CV-22B Osprey assigned to the US Air Force's 353rd Special Operations Wing crashed into the East China Sea about one kilometer (0.6 miles) off Yakushima Island, Japan, on 29 November 2023, killing all eight airmen aboard.
+The Osprey, based at Yokota Air Base in Western Tokyo, was flying from Marine Corps Air Station Iwakuni in Yamaguchi Prefecture to Kadena Air Base on Okinawa in clear weather and light winds.
+Witnesses reported seeing the aircraft flying inverted with flames engulfing the aircraft's left nacelle before an explosion occurred and the aircraft subsequently crashed in waters east of the island near Yakushima Airport.
+Japan grounded its fleet of fourteen Ospreys after the crash.
+The US Air Force grounded all of its CV-22 Ospreys one week later.
+The US Navy and Marines grounded their fleets of V-22 Ospreys pending the outcome of the CV-22 investigation.

+On 3 January 2024 it was announced that the Flight Data and Cockpit Voice Recorders had been located and would be transported to laboratories for data retrieval, a process that would take several weeks.
+Seven of the eight remains of the airmen had been recovered and publicly identified, but search efforts were still underway for the remains of the eighth.

+In early March 2024, the United States and Japan resumed flights of the V-22 with revised maintenance and pilot training focuses but no changes to the aircraft.
+The V-22 was returned to flight without equipment modifications, but investigators identified the part that failed and its failure mode.
+The accident remains under investigation.

 Other accidents and notable incidents

 July 2006

 A V-22 experienced compressor stalls in its right engine in the middle of its first transatlantic flight to the United Kingdom for the Royal International Air Tattoo and Farnborough Airshow on 11 July 2006.
 It had to be diverted to Iceland for maintenance.
-A week later it was announced that other V-22s had been having compressor surges and stalls, and the Navy launched an investigation into it.
+A week later it was announced that other V-22s had been suffering from compressor surges and stalls, and the Navy launched an investigation into the issue.

 December 2006

 It was reported that a serious nacelle fire occurred on a Marine MV-22 at New River in December 2006.

 March 2007

 A V-22 experienced a hydraulic leak that led to an engine-compartment fire before takeoff on 29 March 2007.